 These are likely to be very uncommon reactions, but given they are currently unexpected, it is important to consider new symptoms following a switch to generic formulations.
 It is also important during the early months of using generics that such symptoms are reported to the UK yellow card scheme.

 As many widely used HIV medicines reach the end of patents, the move to generic formulations will save the NHS millions of pounds each year.

 Both abacavir and tenofovir are now available as generics in the UK, using slightly different base compounds.
 This is partly to overcome restrictions linked to the original patents.
-Other generic ARVs including lamivudine, nevirapine and efavirenz start use the same base formulations as the original drugs.
+Other generic ARVs including lamivudine, nevirapine and efavirenz use the same base formulations as the original drugs.